Asset Protection/

 Medicaid Planning

 The decision to enter a nursing home is highly emotional and requires much consideration.
 We believe that money matters should not further complicate the stress of your decision.
-Long-term nursing home care costs are expensive (averaging $7,496.00 per month in 2024); however, with the right estate plan, Medicaid can help cover these costs.
+Long-term nursing home care costs are expensive and average $10,000.00 per month; however, with the right planning, Medicaid can help cover these costs.

 Medicaid